 |100 Mbps + Large TV + Advanced Home Phone (Unlimited nationwide long distance and calls to Canada and U.S. Territories.)||$10999||100 Mbps Cable||(888) 604-8299|

 |500 Mbps + Large TV + Advanced Home Phone (Unlimited nationwide long distance and calls to Canada and U.S. Territories.)||$12999||500 Mbps Cable||(888) 604-8299|

 WOW! also includes email, online voicemail management, and additional security features through their F-Secure program (firewall and antivirus).

 WOW!
 Internet Speeds and Network Performance

-As of the fourth quarter of 2017, WOW! is rated in the top 5 among ISPs on Netflix’s ISP leaderboard — no small feat for a smaller network.
-They usually hold a strong number two position.
+As of August 2018, WOW! is rated in the top 10 among ISPs on Netflix’s ISP leaderboard — no small feat for a smaller network.

 WOW!
 Download Speeds Over Time

 Here’s a rundown on speed performance in specific cities where WOW! is popular.
 These results are based on tens of thousands of speed tests gathered on a rolling basis over the past twelve months through M-Labs, the standard speed test integrated with Google as well as our own site.

 |Augusta, Georgia||40 Mbps||101 Mbps|